Contracts are the backbone of any business relationship, but even the most carefully drafted agreements can be breached.

 You should note that there are specific time limits within which you’ll need to bring a claim.
 Claimants must file claims within the specific limitation period relevant to their type of claim.
 If they fail to do so, defendants can completely defend against the claim on the grounds that it is time-barred.
 As such, understanding limitation periods is crucial.

 Under the Limitation Act 1980, there is generally a six-year limitation period from the date of the breach to bring a breach of contract claim for ‘simple contracts’ which are not executed as deeds.
 However, limitation periods can be longer or shorter depending on the type of claim, specific circumstances, and cause of action.
 For instance, claims for contracts made under deeds have a 12-year limitation period.
-The Limitation Act 1980 does also allow for certain exceptions to the general rules.
-Alternatively, and separate to the Limitation Act, a contract may expressly reduce the time allowed for making a claim, for example from 6 years to 4 years.
+The Limitation Act 1980 also allows for certain exceptions to the general rules.
+Alternatively, separate from the Limitation Act, a contract may expressly reduce the time allowed for making a claim, for example, from 6 years to 4 years.

-If you wish to pursue action you should seek early legal advice from Commercial dispute resolution solicitors on this and to urgently assess the breach, your remedies, any procedural requirements, and time limits you need to comply with depending on the type of claim.
+If you wish to pursue action, you should seek early legal advice from commercial dispute resolution solicitors on this and urgently assess the breach, your remedies, any procedural requirements, and time limits you need to comply with, depending on the type of claim.
 As such, it is vital that you act as soon as possible when pursuing a claim to ensure that you are not time-barred.
 A litigation solicitor can support you with this.

 How can negotiating remedies help your business?

-Discussing and agreeing on breach of contract remedies from the start during contract negotiations can save your business time and money.
+Discussing and agreeing on breach of contract remedies during contract negotiations can save your business time and money.
 Clear dispute resolution procedures in a contract can help your business manage potential breaches more effectively.

 Regularly reviewing contracts as part of contract lifecycle management will also help reduce risk and ensure that your dispute resolution methods remain effective over time.

-You should also take active steps to prevent breaches of contract from occurring in the first place.
-For instance, by ensuring that your commercial contracts are drafted carefully and clearly so that both parties understand their obligations and there is less room for mismatched expectations and misunderstandings.
+You should also take active steps to prevent contract breaches from occurring in the first place.
+For instance, ensure that your commercial contracts are drafted carefully and clearly so that both parties understand their obligations and there is less room for mismatched expectations and misunderstandings.

-If you are concerned about the implications of your business breaching a contract (for example if you are a supplier), you should seek legal advice.
-A commercial contracts lawyer can guide you on how to protect your business from risk, for example by including robust limitation of liability clauses in your commercial agreements.
+If you are concerned about the implications of your business breaching a contract (for example, if you are a supplier), you should seek legal advice.
+A commercial contracts lawyer can guide you on protecting your business from risk, for example, by including robust limitation of liability clauses in your commercial agreements.

 See our articles for further information on contract drafting and dispute resolution:

-- How to successfully negotiate a commercial contact: Best practice tips
+- How to successfully negotiate a commercial contract: Best practice tips

 - Contract dispute resolution: How to resolve a contract dispute